Clinical Resources for Intrathecal Analgesia

 Evidence-Based Practice

-Thalivia supports implementation of these evidence-based guidelines through:
+Thalivia supports the traceability of data associated with these guidelines through:

-- Local anesthetic dosing by catheter level (cervical vs. thoracic)
+- Display of local anaesthetic dosing entered by catheter level (cervical vs. thoracic)

-- Flow rate validation (typical start: 1 mL/day IDDS)
+- Structured checks on flow rate (typical start: 1 mL/day IDDS)

-- Bolus parameter checks (refractory period, max activations)
+- Structured checks on bolus parameters (refractory period, max activations)

-- Drug stability tracking (21-day MRZ mixture limit)
+- Drug stability duration tracking (21-day MRZ mixture limit)

 Workflow Integration: